Vilkku/skumppa-bot/README.md

 #### ignoreSelf
 Boolean.
 If true the bot will not react to messages when the name of the bot contains the keyword and the message contains the bot's name.

+#### ignoreBots
+Boolean.
+If true the bot will not react to messages from bots (bot users or Slackbot).

 #### response
 String.
 The message skumppa-bot will respond with.
 Template words can be written within {braces}.
 See [the message formatting documentation](https://api.slack.com/docs/formatting) for details on how Slack creates clickable links for channels and users.
 There are probably many useful template words missing, suggestions are welcome.